autowarefoundation/autoware-documentation/docs/contributing/coding-guidelines/ros-nodes/topic-message-handling/01-supp-intra-process-comm.md

 - `intra_process_sub->execute(data);`
   - A callback function corresponding to the received message is called within `execute()`
-  - the callback function is executed by the thread which executes `execute()` without context switch
+  - The callback function is executed by the thread that calls `execute()` without a context switch